tant2002/NetLogo-Supermarket-Queue-Model/README.md

 #### simulation-end-day
 Value in days (1 day = 3600 ticks).
 In standard case simulation end date and time is determined by the latest date/time in input fields.
 In case inputs generated randomly according theoretical distributions,  the end date and time is  01-01-0001 00:00:01 + simulation-end-day value.
 #### customer-arrival-process
 This parameter determine customer arrivals to the system: value "HPP" means Homogenous Poisson Process with lambda value taken out of "customer-arrival-mean-rate" parameter (lambda = 1/customer-arrival-mean-rate) ; value "NHPP (POS)" means Non-Homogenous Poisson Process with lambda function determined by calibration points in customer-arrival-input-file-store1.csv input file.
+For simulation NHPP thinning algorithm was implemented.
 #### customer-arrival-mean-rate
 See description of "customer-arrival-process" parameter
 #### max-customers